jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 * Provided data support for external consultants involved in the CVC takeover of SB&G
 * Oversaw econometric projects on both Bet and Gaming to drive efficiencies in media spend

+# Education
+## BSc Mathematics with Physics (University of Leeds)
+### 2004-2007 Degree classification: 2:1 Honours

+# Hobbies
+Outside of work I play guitar in a band who’ve enjoyed airplay on BBC Radio 1 and Channel 4 and have also played various major UK festivals.
+I'm keen on all sport, in particular Rugby League.
+I also like to re-upholster furniture.

 [Top](#profile)

 [Home](https://www.jameswaterhouse.net/)